trognlien/UEDGE/README.md

 to Python, such as PYGIST.
 The parallel version of UEDGE available through Python also uses the PETSc linear algebra solver whose development has been led by ANL (https://www.mcs.anl.gov/petsc/).

+# Getting started
+The easiest way to try out UEDGE is to download a static executable that should run on any Linux system; see the link to the executable.
+The second method is to download the UEDGE source files, and then build a Python version or a Basis version.

 # Authors contributing to V7 release
 T.D.
 Rognlien, I. Joseph, W.H.
 Meyer, M.E.
 Rensink, and M.V.
 Umansky, LLNL
 (trognlien@llnl.gov, joseph5@llnl.gov, meyer8@llnl.gov, rensink1@llnl.gov, umansky1@llnl.gov)